Procedures for Making a Complaint

 No Retaliation for Filing a Privacy Complaint

 Above all an organization must not retaliate for filing a HIPAA privacy complaint under the HIPAA rules.
-Most importantly, all employees must be encouraged to file a complaint if they feel a violation took place.
-Finally, these issues must be resolved and prevented from happening again which helps protect the organization.
+Most importantly, an organization must encourage employees to file a complaint if they feel a violation took place.
+Finally, an organization must resolve and prevent them from happening again which helps protect the organization.
 On the other hand, an employee may complain directly to the OCR if retaliatory action occurred.

 In conclusion there must be a good process for filing a privacy complaint and there should be not retaliation for doing so.